 Intended learning outcomes

 Students who complete this major will:

-develop a detailed knowledge and critical understanding of how discourses and representations of Aboriginality function in contemporary Australian society, as well as the historical, social and cultural contexts that produce them;
+- Develop a detailed knowledge and critical understanding of how discourses and representations of Indigenous identities function in Australian society.

 - Recognise Indigenous values (locally, nationally and internationally) and constructively engage them within cross-cultural contexts such as commercial, political, social or educational sectors, guiding new initiatives, interactions and/or critical thinking